zendframework/zf2-documentation/docs/languages/en/in-depth-guide/understanding-routing.rst

         }
     }

 If you refresh your application now you'll see the details for our ``Post`` to be displayed.
-However there is one little Problem with what we have done.
+However, there is one little Problem with what we have done.
 While we do have our Service set up to throw an ``\InvalidArgumentException`` whenever no ``Post`` matching a given ``id`` is found, we don't make use of this just yet.
 Go to your browser and open the URL ``http://localhost:8080/blog/99``.
 You will see the following error message: